ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-use-data.md

 export class AppModule {}
 ```

-Save those changes and check your application - the error should be gone.
+Save those changes and check your application - the error should be gone there.
+We will tackle the issue in the tests next by mocking the service.

 ## Mock the Service